 When Rolling Indicates a Problem

-Most of the time, rolling is perfectly okay, and a natural, healthy horse behavior.
+Most of the time, rolling is perfectly okay, and natural, healthy horse behavior.
 But there are a few situations where rolling might indicate a problem.

 You don't want your horse to try to roll while you are riding it.
 Horses attempt to roll while being ridden because they are uncomfortable, or rolling can be the horse's way of being balky, and resisting work.
 If your horse suddenly tries to roll while being ridden, carefully check your tack for anything that may be poking or pinching the horse.
 Your horse may also be experiencing muscle soreness while being ridden.
 Often, an equine chiropractor can help you sort out this sort of problem.
-And for horses that are balking, and using rolling to get out of work, some re-schooling with a rider who recognizes the signs that the horse may try to roll before the horse actually carries out the deed is in order.
+And for horses that are balking, and using rolling to get out of work, some re-schooling with a rider who recognizes the signs that the horse may try to roll before the horse carries out the deed is in order.

 Rolling can also be a symptom of colic.
 You can identify a normal, healthy roll by noticing how the horse rolls, and how it acts when it gets on its feet.
-When your horse is rolling for the enjoyment of it, it may circle around a few times, get down, roll, perhaps get up again and roll on the other side, regain its feet and then have a good shake to get the dust off.
+When your horse is rolling for the enjoyment of it, it may circle a few times, get down, roll, perhaps get up again and roll on the other side, regain its feet and then have a good shake to get the dust off.
 And healthy horses rarely try to roll in their stall.

 When a horse is rolling because of colic, it will drop down, often suddenly, roll violently, and then stand listlessly afterward, with no invigorating shake to rid itself of dust.
 It may try to roll in its stall, and it may try to roll multiple times.
 A horse that has been rolling in its stall may appear disheveled, sweaty and covered in manure and shavings.